Citizens Advice: Giving advice

+Citizens Advice calculated that in 2024-25 it helped 2.71 million people with one-to-one advice.
+There were also 51.7 million visits to their website.

 Advice is available in the bureaux, but also in community venues, in people's homes, by phone, by e-mail and online both via a Webchat service and the Citizens Advice public site known as "Advice Guide".
 Figures from 2016 show that Citizens Advice has around 600 staff members in GP surgeries.

 Telephone advice also known as Adviceline can be accessed in English and a bilingual service in Wales.

 One Citizens Advice page shows in real time what individuals are searching for on the website, what searches from the search engine Google caused an individual to reach the Citizens Advice page and what Citizens Advice website content is most popular.
 Citizens Advice also runs a consumer helpline to help with consumer issues.
 The most popular areas of enquiry are benefits and debt, with housing the third most popular enquiry area.
 Each Citizens Advice office operates differently.
 Some will have specialist staff that deal with certain cases such as debt or housing.
 Some operate a 'Gateway' system which means clients are booked for advice at a later appointment and other Citizens Advice offer 'drop in' Generalist Advice sessions.
 At some Citizens Advice offices solicitors may offer short appointments on a pro bono basis as a way of gaining clients.

 Citizens Advice has a number of advice partnerships with organisations in areas including money and partnership with Macmillan to help those affected by cancer.
 Citizens Advice has a partnership with the housing advice charity Shelter called the National Homelessness Advice Service which is able to offer advisers specialist housing and homelessness advice.
 The partnership is funded by the Department for Communities and Local Government.
 From 2015 Citizens Advice offices have been used to deliver Pension Wise guidance.
 Citizens Advice research shows that 25% of those who visit for a Pension Wise appointment go on to ask Citizens Advice for further advice on debts, benefits or tax.

 Citizens Advice also engages in preventative work in order to prevent problems arising in the first place.
-Citizens Advice is the Government-funded provider of consumer education in Great Britain.
+Citizens Advice is a charity funded by local Government which provides consumer education in Great Britain.
 There are 11 Consumer Empowerment Partnerships that work closely with Trading Standards.
 A financial capability agenda helps people to manage their money so as to not develop money problems in the first place.
 Citizens Advice also produces education resources to improve financial capability and consumer education.
 A Partnerships Intelligence Team works in order to support the work of regulators.
 One example of this is research on continuous payment authorities in order to help the Financial Conduct Authority better regulate them.